This article was updated in September 2017

 Our application can convert these databases to user-friendly CSV, Vcard or HTML format for your convenience.
 Here are the steps to follow if your backup is corrupt and you need the data inside:

-- Try the quick links for data extraction from “Overview” – this is the simplest way to extract your data
+- Try the quick links for data extraction from “Overview” – this is a quick fix if you want to extract your data extract your data

 - Use the "File" Menu to convert files to the format you need (CSV, VCards, ICAL for calendar or HTML for notes or messages)